Practical guidance for supporting aging parents with dignity,

 weekend:

-ones in hallways, stairways, and bathrooms.
-Simple plug-in nightlights
+brighter ones in hallways, stairways, and bathrooms.
+Simple

-can make a world of difference for those middle-of-the-night trips.
+plug-in nightlights can make a world of difference for those

-the house and remove any clutter, loose rugs, or extra furniture to
+pathways of the house and remove any clutter, loose rugs, or extra

-can secure the edges of area rugs and prevent them from becoming a
+tape can secure the edges of area rugs and prevent them from

-tripping hazard.
-Make sure electrical cords are tucked along walls,
+becoming a tripping hazard.
+Make sure electrical cords are tucked

 A Room-by-Room Approach to Home Safety

-intimidating.
-Here's a simple checklist to guide you through the key
+less intimidating.
+Here's a simple checklist to guide you through

 Install Grab Bars: These can be essential for